 We are a biopharmaceutical company with research and development programs broadly falling into two categories: (i) new chemical entities derived from our Epigenetic Regulator Program, in which we attempt to discover and develop molecules which have not previously been approved and marketed as therapeutics, and (ii) proprietary pharmaceutical programs, in which we apply our formulation expertise and technologies largely to active pharmaceutical ingredients whose safety and efficacy have previously been established but which we aim to improve in some manner through a new formulation.
-We also manufacture and sell osmotic pumps used in laboratory research and design, and develop and manufacture a wide range of standard and custom biodegradable polymers and excipients for pharmaceutical and medical device clients for use as raw materials in their products.
+We also manufacture and sell osmotic pumps used in laboratory research, design, develop and manufacture a wide range of standard and custom biodegradable polymers and excipients for pharmaceutical and medical device clients for use as raw materials in their products.

 Our product pipeline currently consists of multiple investigational drug candidates in development.
-DUR-928, a new chemical entity in Phase 1 and 2 development, is the lead candidate in DURECT's Epigenetic Regulator Program.
-An endogenous, orally bioavailable small molecule, DUR-928 has been shown in preclinical studies to play an important regulatory role in lipid homeostasis, inflammation, and cell survival.
-Human applications may include chronic metabolic diseases such as nonalcoholic fatty liver disease (NAFLD), nonalcoholic steatohepatitis (NASH) and other liver diseases, inflammatory skin conditions such as psoriasis and atopic dermatitis, and acute organ injury such as alcoholic hepatitis (AH) and acute kidney injury (AKI).
-DURECT's proprietary oral and injectable delivery technologies are designed to enable new indications and enhanced attributes for small-molecule and biologic drugs.
+DUR-928, a new chemical entity in Phase 1 and Phase 2 development for two different indications, is the lead candidate in DURECT's Epigenetic Regulator Program.
+An endogenous, orally bioavailable, small molecule, DUR-928 has been shown in preclinical studies to play an important regulatory role in lipid homeostasis, inflammation, and cell survival.
+Human applications may include acute organ injury such as alcoholic hepatitis (AH) and acute kidney injury (AKI) and chronic metabolic diseases such as nonalcoholic steatohepatitis (NASH), nonalcoholic fatty liver disease (NAFLD), and other liver diseases.
+DURECT's proprietary drug delivery technologies are designed to enable new indications and enhanced attributes for small-molecule and biologic drugs.
 One late-stage development program in this category is POSIMIR® (bupivacaine extended-release solution), an investigational analgesic product intended to deliver bupivacaine to provide up to 3 days of pain relief after surgery.
+Another program in this category is an early-stage long-acting injectable HIV product utilizing our SABER® technology, which is in development under a July 2019 license agreement with Gilead.

-As a result of the assignment of certain patent rights, DURECT will receive single digit sales-based earn-out payments from U.S. net sales of Indivior's PERSERISTM (risperidone) drug for schizophrenia, which was approved in July 2018.
-Indivior has indicated that it commenced the full commercial launch of PERSERIS in February 2019 and that it expects peak year net revenues to be \$200-300 million.
+As a result of the assignment of certain patent rights, DURECT receives single digit sales-based earn-out payments from U.S. net sales of Indivior's PERSERISTM (risperidone) drug for schizophrenia, which was approved in July 2018.
+Indivior commenced the full commercial launch of PERSERIS in February 2019 and Indivior has indicated that it expects 2020 sales in the range of \$15-\$25 million.
 In addition, in September 2018, our licensee, Orient Pharma informed us that it had obtained marketing authorization for Methydur Sustained Release Capsules from the Ministry of Health and Welfare in Taiwan.
-Methydur Sustained Release Capsules use our ORADUR® technology and are indicated for the treatment of attention deficit hyperactivity disorder (ADHD) in Taiwan.
-Orient Pharma also has stated that it expects to make Methydur Sustained Release Capsules commercially available in Taiwan in 2019, while seeking a partner in China and pursuing regulatory approvals in selected other countries where it has commercialization rights and a commercialization presence.
-We will receive a single digit royalty on sales of Methydur Sustained Release Capsules by Orient Pharma and retain rights to this product in North America, Europe, Japan and all other countries not specifically licensed to Orient Pharma.
+Methydur Sustained Release Capsules are indicated for the treatment of attention deficit hyperactivity disorder (ADHD) and will be available in three strengths (22 mg, 33 mg and 44 mg) in Taiwan.
+Orient Pharma has stated that it expects to make Methydur Sustained Release Capsules commercially available in Taiwan in 2020, while seeking a partner in China and pursuing regulatory approvals in selected other countries in Southeast Asia where it has commercialization rights and a commercialization presence.
+We will receive a single digit royalty on sales of Methydur Sustained Release Capsules by Orient Pharma and retain rights to this product in markets not specifically licensed to Orient Pharma.